thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 Each transaction must be atomic; where the entire transaction will proceed or fail.
 As trading involves two separate blocks on two separate chains, the proposer must have awareness of both chains before proposing the transaction.
 This is why the Yggdrasil protocol guarantees that there is always a group of Nornes that are available to propose blocks on any given shard pair.

 ### Algorithm
 In THORChain each Norne is randomly allocated exactly two distinct shards, and the number of shards in the system is defined as `N`, which is set by network saturation (defined below).
 The total number of Nornes must be equal to the total number of combinations of pairs of shards, `N choose 2`, multiplied by the minimum number of Nornes per Shard, `p`, set at 21.
 As an example, take 4 shards having `4C2 = 6` unique pairs of shards, which requires `4 * 21 = 126` Nornes in total.
-Each shard will have `(N-1 * 21) = 63` Nornes syncing, validating and observing all blocks occurring on all chains in the shard in three different Norne Sets.
+Each shard will have `(N-1 * 21) = 63` Nornes syncing, validating and observing all blocks occurring on all chains in the shard in six different Norne Sets.

 <img align="center" src="https://github.com/thorchain/Resources/blob/master/Whitepapers/Yggdrasil-Protocol/images/figure1.png" width="350" height="250" />